Urinary Catheters for Sale

 Closed System

-Pre-lubricated and featuring a self-contained collection bag, closed systems minimize contamination risks.
+Pre-lubricated and featuring a self-contained collection bag, closed system catheters minimize contamination risks.
 These are recommended for individuals requiring a sterile, touch-free insertion method to reduce urinary tract infections.

 Material & Coating Options